 - M.M.
 Saxophone Performance, New England Conservatory of Music (1990); M.A.
 Saxophone Performance, Jacksonville State University (1982); B.S.
 Music Education, Jacksonville State University (1980)

 - (423) 425-4603

-Clint Schmitt holds faculty positions at the University of Tennessee at Chattanooga and Southern Adventist University where he teaches applied saxophone and woodwind methods classes.
-He holds degrees in Music Education from Jacksonville State University and in Saxophone Performance from The New England Conservatory of Music.
+Clint Schmitt holds faculty positions at the University of Tennessee at Chattanooga, Lee University, and Southern Adventist University where he teaches applied saxophone and woodwind methods classes.
+He holds the Bachelor of Arts in Music from Jacksonville State University and the Bachelor of Music in Saxophone Performance from The New England Conservatory of Music.